📌 What Are Tariffs?

 🧠 Conclusion

 Tariffs are more than just taxes, they are strategic tools that governments use to shape economies, protect industries, and manage global relationships.
-Understanding how tariffs work, why they’re used, and what types exist helps us make sense of many of the political and economic headlines we see today.
+Many political and economic headlines seen today are made sense of when the way tariffs work, the reasons they are used, and the types that exist are understood.

 From protecting local jobs to reshaping trade balances, tariffs influence what we buy, how much we pay, and how countries interact on the world stage.